5hubham6/Github-to-Blog-Post-Agent/README.md

 4. Update environment template with required variables

 ### Docker deployment
-The app includes production-ready Docker configuration:
+The app includes Docker configuration:
-- Multi-stage builds for optimization
+- Basic container setup
 - Health check endpoints
 - Environment-based configuration
-- Both development and production compose files

 ## Why I built this

-Was constantly having to write blog posts about my projects and realized I was basically describing what the code already showed.
-Figured AI could do this automatically and probably better than I could.
+Was putting off writing a blog post about one of my projects because I kept thinking "I'll just end up describing what's already in the README and code comments anyway."
+Then I thought - why not let AI read through everything and write the blog post for me?

-The multi-provider setup came from getting rate limited and wanting reliable fallbacks.
-Started with just OpenAI but added Groq and HuggingFace since they're free and work really well.

-The frontend got more polished because I was learning Next.js 14 at the time and wanted to try out the new features.
-The WebSocket integration makes it feel much more interactive.
+Started with just OpenAI but kept hitting rate limits during testing, so I added Groq and HuggingFace since they're free and work pretty well.
+The frontend started as basic HTML but I was learning Next.js at the time so decided to make it look decent.

 ## Contributing

 Feel free to fork and improve!
-This started as a personal tool but happy to make it better.
+This is just a personal project but happy to make it better.

 Some areas that could use work:
 - Better error messages for users